 With the fish image swapped out, it has occurred to me to consider other images of Arctic huts for the setting than the fish-preserving hut of the book.
 Polar exploration being another ongoing fascination of mine, I thought of the still-standing huts from Scott's expeditions, which I - and I think generally we - find to evoke a sense of haunting sadness and creepiness; time capsules of people who didn't come back.
 That seems to connect very neatly into this scene's ideas and feelings.

-Looking at the sequence as a while, I am pretty pleased with the colour use.
+Looking at the sequence as a whole, I am pretty pleased with the colour use.
 I think the highlights of pink and yellow help locate the story clearly.

 There's a few further details I think I want to add, but generally I'm very pleased with this!